bollu/bollu.github.io/content/blog/announcing-simplexhc.md

 ###### Problem #2: returning function pointers wrecks inter-procedural optimisation

 Since we have functions that returns function, the chances for optimisation will mostly need inter-procedural optimisation.
 However, LLVM's inter-procedural optimisation story is not so great.
-It heavily relies on inlining, which is problematic if we generate code that looks like this.
+It heavily relies on inlining, which is problematic if we generate code that looks what's shown above with the function-pointer chasing.

+##### `Simplexhc` approach

-On the other hand, if we reconsider the original solution with a couple of minor changes:
+If we reconsider the original solution with a couple of minor changes:

-##### Pseudo-LLVM
+###### Annotated C code

 ```cpp
 void matcher(int i);